mdehollander/biosb-metagenomics/docs/functional-annotation/viromes.md

 # Functional annotation - Viromics

-We will now perform the identification of viral sequences from metagenomic data.
-In addition, we will assign the taxonomy and a potential bacterial host for each of the identified viruses.
+We will now identify viral sequences from metagenomic data.
+You will be provided with a set of contigs assembled from infant fecal metagenomic samples.
+Our goals are to:

+1. Determine the **viral origin** of the contigs.
+2. Assign **taxonomy** to the identified viruses.
+3. Estimate the **completeness** of viral genomes.
+4. Predict the potential **bacterial host**.
+5. Functionally **annotate** each identified virus.

+By the end of this exercise, your objective will be to:

+> Identify the bacteriophage that satisfies all of the following criteria:
+> - Belongs to the **_Caudoviricetes_** class
+> - Is predicted to have a **complete genome**
+> - Is predicted to infect the **_Bacterioides_** genus
+> - Has the ability to **integrate** into the bacterial genome

 # Before starting